TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/15_Publishing_Process.md

 #### Step 2: Obtain Configuration Templates and Develop Your Application

-1. Refer to the standard templates in Chapter 8 (Deb Application Development & Configuration Specification) of this document to write config.ini, app.lang, systemd service files, and other configurations, or use the recommended project template repository on the TNAS Developer Platform for quick initialization
+1. Refer to the standard templates in Chapter 8 (Deb Application Development & Configuration Specification) of this document to write config.ini, app.lang, systemd service files, and other configurations, or use the recommended project template repository on the TOS Developer Platform for quick initialization
 2. Complete application development and packaging according to this document's specifications
 3. Perform local testing and verification (see Chapter 13)